WildPastry/WeatherWise/README.md

 • Push your local branch to the remote repository (git push -u origin yourname)

-• Don't create any extra folders or files UNLESS they are added to the .gitignore
+• Files not related to the project must be added to the .gitignore

 • NEVER work on or push to the master branch